tobiashochguertel/vscode-catalog-lens/WORKFLOW_FIXES_COMPLETE.md

-# 🎉 All Workflow Issues Fixed!
+# 🎉 All Workflow Issues Fixed

 ## ✅ Status: ALL CHECKS PASSING